This paper is a supplement to a paper you are assumed to have read.

-In short, a piece of information/meaning is a data/signal at the point of its creation or use.
+In short, a piece of information/meaning is what an actor encodes in a data structure or decodes from it.

 The English language is blessed and cursed with more than enough words; the Oxford English Dictionary lists more than half a million.